Wuxia

-The word "wǔxiá" is a compound composed of the elements wǔ (武, literally "martial", "military", or "armed") and xiá (俠, literally "chivalrous", "vigilante" or "hero").
-A martial artist who follows the code of xia is often referred to as a xiákè (俠客, literally "follower of xia") or yóuxiá (遊俠, literally "wandering xia").
+The word "wǔxiá" is a compound composed of the two elements wǔ (武, literally "martial", "military", or "armed") and xiá (俠, literally "chivalrous", "vigilante" or "hero").
+There is a third element in wuxia, for a vigilante martial artist who follows the code of xia is often referred to as a xiákè (俠客, literally "follower of xia") or yóuxiá (遊俠, literally "wandering xia").
 In some translations, the martial artist is referred to as a jiànxiá (劍俠) or jiànkè (劍客), either of which can be interpreted as a "swordsman" or "swordswoman", even though they may not necessarily wield a sword.

 Heroes in wuxia fiction typically do not serve a lord, hold military rank, or belong to the aristocracy.
 They often originate from the lower social classes of ancient Chinese society.
 A code of chivalry usually requires wuxia heroes to right and redress wrongs, fight for righteousness, remove oppressors, and bring retribution for past misdeeds.
-Chinese xia traditions may be compared to martial codes from other cultures, such as the Japanese samurai bushidō.

 History

 Earlier precedents

 Even though the term "wuxia" as the name of a genre is a recent coinage, stories about xia date back more than 2,000 years.
 Wuxia stories have their roots in some early youxia tales from 300–200 BC.
 The Legalist philosopher Han Fei spoke disparagingly of youxias in his book Han Feizi in the chapter On Five 'Maggot' Classes about five social classes in the Spring and Autumn period.
 Some well-known stories include Zhuan Zhu's assassination of King Liao of Wu, and most notably, Jing Ke's attempt on the life of the King of Qin (who later became Qin Shi Huang).
 In Volume 86 of the Records of the Grand Historian (Shi Ji), Sima Qian mentioned five notable assassins – Cao Mo, Zhuan Zhu, Yu Rang, Nie Zheng and Jing Ke – in the Warring States period who undertook tasks of conducting political assassinations of aristocrats and nobles.
 These assassins were known as cike (刺客; literally "stabbing guests").
 They usually rendered their loyalties and services to feudal lords and nobles in return for rewards such as riches and women.
-In Volume 124 of the Shi Ji, Sima Qian detailed several embryonic features of xia culture from his period.
+In Volume 124 of the Shi Ji, Sima Qian detailed several embryonic features of xia culture from this period.
 These popular phenomena were also documented in other historical records such as the Book of Han and the Book of the Later Han.

-Xiake stories made a turning point in the Tang dynasty (618–907) and returned in the form of chuanqi (傳奇; literally "legendary tales").
-Stories from that era, such as Nie Yinniang (聶隱娘), The Kunlun Slave, Thirteenth Madame Jing (荊十三娘), Red String (紅線) and The Bearded Warrior (虬髯客), served as prototypes for modern wuxia stories.
+Xiake stories made a turning point in the Tang dynasty (618–907) and returned in the form of pinyin (傳奇 (legendary tales)).
+Stories from that era, such as Nie Yinniang, The Kunlun Slave, Thirteenth Madame Jing (荊十三娘), Red String (紅線) and The Bearded Warrior (虬髯客), served as prototypes for modern wuxia stories.
 They featured fantasies and isolated protagonists – usually loners – who performed daring heroic deeds.
 During the Song dynasty (960–1279), similar stories circulated in the huaben, short works that were once thought to have served as prompt-books for shuochang (traditional Chinese storytelling).